sf-pocket-gophers-2015/decoupled_architecture/README.md

 - Lots and lots more great reasons in the [Rails API gem readme](https://github.com/rails-api/rails-api/blob/master/README.md#why-use-rails-for-json-apis)
 - This had become such a popular pattern that the functionality provided by the Rails API gem will be a part of Rails 5 core

-## Same Origin Policy/CORS
+## Same Origin Policy and CORS

-- Prevents one site from accessing a different sites DOM
+- Prevents one site from accessing a different site's DOM
-- Permits scripts running on pages originating from the same site – a combination of scheme, hostname, and port number – to access each other's DOM with no specific restrictions
+- Permits scripts running on pages originating from the same site – which is determined by an algorithm that uses a combination of scheme, hostname, and port number – to access each other's DOM with no specific restrictions
 - applies to XMLHttpRequests unless the server provides an Access-Control-Allow-Origin (CORS) header

 ## Let's Code it Up!

-We are going to create two separate apps.
+We are going to create two totally separate apps.
 One will be our API backend, and the second one will be the client, a totally separate app that's going to talk to our API.

 Let's start with the API server.
 Install the Rails API gem
 ```